• Skip to primary navigation

 Machine Learning Degree

-A machine learning degree is rarely a standalone undergraduate path.
-Most professionals enter the field through computer science, data science, statistics, mathematics, electrical engineering, or a related discipline.
+A machine learning engineer’s degree is usually not a single undergraduate major.
+The most common academic paths are computer science, data science, statistics, mathematics, computer engineering, or related quantitative fields.

-Federal career data for adjacent occupations also reflects this baseline: software developers typically need a bachelor’s degree in computer or information technology or a related field, and data scientists typically need at least a bachelor’s degree, with some employers preferring master’s or doctoral study.
+BLS says software developers typically need a bachelor’s degree in computer and information technology or a related field, data scientists typically need at least a bachelor’s degree, and computer and information research scientists typically need at least a master’s degree, with some employers preferring a Ph.D. for more advanced research-heavy work.

 Learn more about tech degrees